 - From the context menu of the My lists panel - Click the context menu for the list you want to send.
-Select the Schedule report option. - A dialog box opens where you can enter the necessary information to automatically send the list. - · From the list - Click the - (11) icon.
+Select the Schedule report option. - A dialog box opens where you can enter the necessary information to automatically send the list.

+Click the (11) icon.
 A dialog box opens where you can enter the necessary information to automatically send the list.

-For more information, see Scheduled sending of reports and lists on page 803.
+For more information, see Scheduled sending of reports and lists on page 712.